xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/tickets.md

 **Caution:** Each Ticket counts as a separate item for the [owner reserve](reserves.html), so you must set aside 2 XRP for each Ticket.
 (The XRP becomes available again after you use the Ticket.)
 This cost can add up quickly if you create a large number of Tickets at once.

 As with sequence numbers, sending a transaction uses up the Ticket _if and only if_ the transaction is confirmed by [consensus](consensus.html).
-However, transactions that fail to do what they were intended to do can still be confirmed by consensus with [`tec`-class result codes](tec-codes.html).
+However, transactions that fail to do what they were intended to do can still be confirmed by consensus with [<span class="code-snippet">tec</span>-class result codes](tec-codes.html).

 To look up what Tickets an account has available, use the [account_objects method][].